 Varithena® consists of an injectable foam (polidocanol) that effectively treats the most common symptoms of varicose veins, including aching, heaviness, throbbing, swelling, and itching.
 Varithena® also improves the appearance of varicose veins.
 Varithena® is a minimally invasive treatment, meaning it can be performed on an outpatient basis with minimal discomfort and no downtime.
 No incisions are needed, only a needle stick is employed to inject the solution into the vein.

-How Varithena® works
+How Does Varithena® Work?

 The body naturally reroutes blood through healthier veins close by.
 Your own body will reabsorb the vein over a period of time that can take up to a year.
 You may feel some leg discomfort or see some bruising around the injection site a few days to 2 weeks later depending on the size of the vein treated.

-What results you can expect from Varithena®
+What results can you expect from Varithena®?

 Most patients report significant improvement in all of the symptoms mentioned above, and both doctors and patients report an improved vein appearance after treatment with Varithena®.